Scarlett Johansson faces firestorm amid news she will play a transgender man

 Scarlett Johansson is once again at the center of a casting controversy.

-Johansson, who drew scrutiny last year for playing a character originally written as Japanese, faced criticism this week amid reports that she would portray a transgender man in an upcoming film.
+Johansson, who raised ire last year for playing a character originally written as Japanese, faced a new round of criticism this week amid reports that she would portray a real-life transgender man in an upcoming film.

-The movie, "Rub & Tug," is a crime drama based on the true story of Dante "Tex" Gill, a trans man who police said ran a string of Pittsburgh massage parlors in the 1970s and 1980s that served as fronts for brothels.
+The movie, "Rub & Tug," is a crime drama based on the life of Dante "Tex" Gill, a trans man who police said operated a string of Pittsburgh massage parlors in the 1970s and 1980s that served as fronts for brothels.

 The casting news provoked outrage on social media.
 LGBTQ activists and transgender performers were among the most vocal, expressing frustration that they seemed to be locked out of consideration for such roles.